Danie83/Java-Technologies/README.md

 Reminder - Lab 3: Do not include a .xhtml file into a .jsp file and use #{...} notation.
 Reminder - Lab 4: If console can't read a path, simply place the target file/jar in the root folder of the asadmin console.

+## Lab7 - Contexts and Dependency Injection (CDI)
+I use Payara Server for this laboratory.

+### Part 1
+I created a login page where an existent user can log in using an username and a password or a new user can register.
+New users will have the "basic" type account which is just a type to differentiate between admin, author, reviewer types.
+Users can only register in a set timeframe (I used a separate class to hold values for the hours in which users can register and get Calendar values depending on the current day).
+I made a form where logged authors can upload a form, the form is currently not saved in the database, but the specific entity for it exists.

 ## Lab6 - Enterprise Java Beans (EJB)
 I use Payara Server for this laboratory.